LeonTutte/eternalemperor/README.md

-Eternal Emperor is a Real-time strategy (RTS) Game wich orients itself on older Games form the "Golden Ara" like:
+Eternal Emperor is a sci-fi Real-time strategy Game.
+It orients itself on older games from the “Golden Ara” like:

 - Supreme Commander (+ Forged Alliance)
 - Earth 2160